Rule 3745-40-01 | Definitions.

 (5) "Industrial wastewater" means wastewater generated in a commercial or industrial process.

-(6) "Injection" means the subsurface placement of liquid biosolids to a depth of four inches or greater into an authorized beneficial use site.
-Injected biosolids shall remain four inches or greater below the ground and shall not be forced to the surface of the ground.
+(6) "Injection" means the subsurface placement of liquid biosolids to a depth of four inches or greater into a beneficial use site.
+Injected biosolids are to remain four inches or greater below the ground and not be forced to the surface of the ground.

 (7) "Inner management zone" means the surface and subsurface area within a drinking water source protection area for a public water system using ground water surrounding any public water supply well that will provide water to that well within one year as delineated or endorsed by the director under the wellhead protection program and the source water assessment and protection program.

-(8) "Isolation distance" means the distance to a specified object from the nearest edge of the biosolids application area.
+(8) "Isolation distance" means the distance to a specified object or location from the nearest edge of the biosolids application area.

 (J) [Reserved.]